Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DSMGenerator.rst

 Regarding global coverage, `gisgeography <https://gisgeography.com/free-global-dem-data-sources/>`__ provides a nice list of available data sources.
 Some of the links are outdated but you still get a good overview of available data.
 Also, `OpenDEM <https://opendem.info/>`__ is a good access point to get hold of elevation data.
 Usually, national datasets are availble at much higher spatial resolution e.g. `<https://digimap.edina.ac.uk/>`__ for the UK.
 These national databases are usually not fully open and are sometimes password protected.

 - (Optional) Now try to generate a DSM for your home neighboor hood where you grew up.
-Use the SRTM 1 arc resolution dataset found here: `<https://opendem.info/link_open.html>`__.
+Use the SRTM 1 arc resolution dataset.
+This can be downloaded from   `here <https://earthexplorer.usgs.gov/>`__.
+You need an account but it is free to sign up.
+Get your desired location using one of the methods in the *Search criteria* tab.
 Remember not to produce too large an area as downloading from OSM can be slow and restricted in size.
-This will take you either NASA or USGS for download.
-You need an account but it is free to sign up.
+In the *Datasets* tab find the **SRTM 1 Arc Second-Global** dataset.
+From the *Results* tab you can download your output area as a *geotif*.
+Note you will need to change the CRS of the raster (*Raster > Projections > Warp*).

 Other datasets for UMEP
 -----------------------